Manu National Park Tours from Cusco 4Days/3Nights

 After having the pleasure of enjoying an authentic Amazonian breakfast, we will start our journey in a private vehicle towards Atalya port, on our way we’ll be stopping to see some infamous coca plantations and at a viewpoint to get a jaw dropping view of the jungle and rivers.
 Here we will be taking a boat through the Madre de Dios river until we arrive at Aguas Calientes where you can take a dip in the natural hot springs.

-During the boat trip you will be able to spot stunning sights and different kinds of birds such as parrots and macaws in the clay licks at the outer bends of meandering rivers.
+During the boat trip you will be able to spot stunning sights and different kinds of birds such as parrots and macaws in at the outer bends of meandering rivers.
 In the afternoon we will reach R.E.
 Amazon.
 At night, we will give you a guided walking tour to show you and talk about the presence of distinct nocturnal creatures which would enhance your Manu Adventure experience.

 Day 3: Palotoa Ecological Reserve (exploring)